rkusa/plasmid/README.md

 Gets the value for local `key`.

-### host.exchange()
+### host.exchange([opts])

 Create a transform stream used to receive digests and respond with deltas accordingly (through whatever transport channel you want).
+The behavior of the stream can be adjusted with the following options:

+- **end** - (default: true) whether the stream should end after completing to send its deltas

 **Caution:** create a single stream per connection and do not reuse one stream to connect multiple hosts together.